ADA-research/VERONA/README.md

 ### Directory Structure Options

-You have two main options for organizing your experiment:
+You have two main options for organizing your experiments:

 1. **Default Structure**: Place an `experiment` folder in your working directory with the above structure.
 The CLI will use this by default.

-2. **Custom Paths**: Specify custom paths for networks, data, and output using command-line arguments.
+2. **Custom Paths**: Specify custom paths for networks, data, and output using command-line arguments which is illustrated below.

 ### Command-Line Usage